theflyoccultist/http_server/README.md

 - `src/main.c`: Connects the C files together.
 - `public/`: A folder containing a simple HTML / CSS / JS example website.
 Feel free to replace its contents with your own files.

+## Features

+- Basic HTTP `GET` request handling
+- Support for HTML, CSS and JS files
+- Support for multiple routes, and error handling with a 404 page
+- Logs served files onto the console

 ## How to Build

 To build the project, run the following command: